“Un café neg—… preto. Por favor. Gra—… Obrigada!”

 “Caps or hats, I guess, that’s what the store sells.
 But it’s funny, same spelling as the English.”

 Language is always amusing to me.
-Wrong audience with Feng, though.
+Feng isn’t the right audience, though.
 I had to laugh at my own joke.

 After checking out the border area and the long lineup of cars and motorbikes to the bridge, we decided to head back to the centro.